StevenVdEeckt/online-cl-for-asr/README.md

 # Rehearsal-Free Online Continual Learning for Automatic Speech Recognition
-Supplementary material to the paper "Rehearsal-Free Online Continual Learning for Automatic Speech Recognition", accepted at Interspeech 2023.
+Supplementary material to the paper "Rehearsal-Free Online Continual Learning for Automatic Speech Recognition", presented at Interspeech 2023.

 To cite the paper, use:
 ```